 Most of us don’t have time to chop veggies and fruits.
 This hampers us from cooking at home.
 Supermarkets store pre-chopped items that make cooking easier and less time-consuming.

 - Don’t skip breakfast

 The first and the most important meal of the day becomes a sacrificial lamb to extra sleep.
 Avoid missing this meal to ensure good health.
-A good breakfast could be a simple one of oats, muesli or fruits but will kick-start your metabolism and ensure high energy levels through the day.
+A good breakfast could be a simple one of oats, muesli or fruits but will kick-start your metabolism and ensure high energy levels throughout the day.

-- One pot Wonders
+- One-pot Wonders

 - Cook Simple

 Keep your more elaborate meals for the weekends and the holidays.
 For the weekdays, stick to basic, simple cooking and save time.
-Healthy pasta, stuffed rotis, pulaos and simple dal rice are good options.
+Healthy pasta, stuffed rotis, pulao and simple dal rice are good options.

 - Meal calendar